 Interest rate risk.
 Structured credit investments may decline in value because of changes in market interest rates.
 Interest rate risk is the risk that fixed rate instruments will decline in value because of changes in market interest rates.
 When market interest rates rise, the market value of such instruments generally will fall.
 Longer-term fixed rate instruments are generally more sensitive to interest rate changes.
 Moreover, an increase in interest rates could negatively affect financial markets generally, increase market volatility and reduce the value and liquidity of credit investments in which we may invest.
-Because the values of lower-rated and comparable unrated fixed rate instruments are more affected both by credit risk and interest rate risk, the price movements of such lower grade instruments in response to changes in interest rates typically have not been highly correlated to the fluctuations of the prices of investment grade quality instruments in response to changes in market interest rates.
+Because the values of lower-rated and comparable unrated fixed rate instruments are more affected both by credit risk and interest rate risk, the price movements of such lower grade instruments in response to changes in market interest rates.
 Default rates of credit investments may increase due to factors such as prevailing interest rates, the rate of unemployment, the level of consumer confidence, real estate values, the value of the U.S. dollar, energy prices, changes in consumer spending, the number of bankruptcies, disruptions in the credit markets and other factors.

 The information provided herein is not intended to be a forecast of future events, a guarantee of future results or investment advice, so actual outcomes and results may differ significantly from the views expressed.
 These views are subject to change at any time based upon economic, market or other conditions and the portfolio manager disclaims any responsibility to update such views.
-The views expressed in this report reflect the current views of the portfolio manager as of May 31st, 2022.
+The views expressed in this report reflect the current views of the portfolio manager as of Sept 30th, 2024.